PUNCH-Cyber/stoq/docs/installation.rst

 Installation
 ============

-stoQ is extremly lightweight and strives for minimal dependecies.
+stoQ is extremely lightweight and strives for minimal dependencies.
 It can be installed either via `pip` or directly from source.
 Once you have stoQ installed, it's just a matter of installing the required plugins for your use case. stoQ has over 40 publicly available plugins that can be found in their own repository